AZHenley/knox/README.md

 The principles behind the design of Knox are:
  - Explicitness.
 Explicit and unambiguous code is a priority, even over brevity.
 No surprises.
  - Pass by reference.
 All complex types should be pass by reference and pointers should be hidden, like Java and C#.
  - Small language.
-Simple and consistent syntax with few constructs, as an alternative to Go.
+Simple and consistent syntax with few constructs, as an alternative to Zig or C.
  - Convenient data structures.
 Strings, lists, and maps are first-class data structures that should be as easy as Python.
  - Operability.
 Use any C library and produce C libraries.
- - Automatic reference counting.
-Avoid manual memory management without garbage collection pauses.
  - Easy to setup and use.
 No massive installation like C# or Java and no annoying configuration like Go's gopath.
  - Fast enough.
-Compiling time, execution time, and memory usage should be comparable to Go (but probably better!).
+Compiling time, execution time, and memory usage should be comparable to directly using C.
+ - Low overhead.
+All runtime dependencies are optional for systems programming.
  - Well-behaved.
 Contracts, error handling, and unit tests are first-class constructs.

 ```